Inbee Park wins LPGA Singapore by 1 stroke with closing 64

-SINGAPORE (AP) -- Inbee Park won the HSBC Women's Champions tournament by one stroke on Sunday after closing with a round of 8-under 64.
+SINGAPORE (AP) -- Inbee Park used her self-described ''amazing'' putting to win the HSBC Women's Champions tournament by one stroke on Sunday after closing with an 8-under 64.

 The South Korean finished on 19-under 269 at the Sentosa Golf Club, one shot clear of her playing partner Ariya Jutanugarn, who was second after a 66.